-Do not “pair” the Bluetooth device; running the app will find and connect to the Smart Recirculation Control 32 and display the “Live Data”TM.
+Do not “pair” the Bluetooth device; running the app will find and connect to the Smart Aquastat Control 32 and display the “Live Data”TM.

 The blue LED on the controller will illuminate when the app is connected.

-The live data screen displays the temperature sensor value, the flow meter value and whether the pump is running or there is a timer active.
+The “Live Data”TM screen displays the temperature sensor value, the flow meter value, whether the pump is running, the current pump run time and if there is a timer active.

-There is also a “Trigger Pump” button to activate the controller from the app.
+There is also a “Trigger Pump” button to activate the controller from the smartphone app.

 This screen is useful for trouble shooting and configuration of the controller.